RaghavVenkat/levelup-vr/README.md

 [Live Preview](https://levelupvr.herokuapp.com/)  |  [Git Repo](https://github.com/RaghavVenkat/levelup-vr)

-Feel free to use this template without receiving any copyrights claim as long as you provide a fair credit for the original designer - [Saikrishna SK](https://www.behance.net/saikrishna)
+Feel free to use this template.
+It would be really greate if you provide a fair credit for the original designer - [Saikrishna SK](https://www.behance.net/saikrishna)